parlance-zz/g-diffuser-bot/README.md

  Donations would also be greatly appreciated and will be used to fund further development.
 (ETH @ 0x8e4BbD53bfF9C0765eE1859C590A5334722F2086)

  Questions or comments can be sent to parlance@fifth-harmonic.com (https://github.com/parlance-zz/)

+ The algorithm is constantly evolving but some out-dated samples can be seen here: https://imgur.com/a/pwN6LHB This section will be updated with better samples when I have time to create them.